stellarsoft-tech/IdaraOS/docs/CONTRIBUTING.md

 ## Using AI (Cursor)

-Cursor prompts are available in `docs/prompts/`.
-Use them to assist with:
+Refer to `.cursorrules` for project conventions.
+Use AI to assist with:

-- Planning implementations
+- Planning implementations based on existing module patterns
-- Generating boilerplate code
+- Generating boilerplate code following established conventions
-- Reviewing and improving code
+- Reviewing and improving code quality

 ---